nodes777/frontend-nanodegree-mobile-portfolio/README.md

 	5. Moved variable declaration outside of loops
 	6. Slice function was removed, since it removed context

+####Part 4: Gulp Minification and Compression
+	1. Installed gulp
+	2. Added imagemin and pngquant
+	3. Gulped with 41 kb saved (6.8%)
+	4. Manually scaled image in GiMP
+	5. Gulped with no additional compression

 ### Sample Portfolios

 Feeling uninspired by the portfolio?
 Here's a list of cool portfolios I found after a few minutes of Googling.